Fraunces Tavern: Pre-Revolutionary history

-Revolution
+American Revolution

-In August 1775, Americans, principally the 'Hearts of Oak' – a student militia of King's College, of which Alexander Hamilton was a member – took possession of cannons from the artillery battery at the southern point of Manhattan and fired on HMS Asia.
-The British Royal Navy ship retaliated by firing a 32-gun broadside on the city, sending a cannonball through the roof of the building.
+In August 1775, Americans, principally the "Hearts of Oak" – a student militia of King's College (now Columbia University), of which Alexander Hamilton was a member – took possession of cannons from the artillery battery at the southernmost point of Manhattan and fired on the British warship Asia.
+The British Royal Navy ship retaliated by firing a 32-gun broadside on the city, sending a cannonball through the roof of Fraunces Tavern.

+Many Revolutionary luminaries met and dined at Fraunces Tavern.
+Paul Revere ate with John Lamb in 1774, as evidenced by a letter dated March 28, 1774, in which he asked John Lamb to convey his compliments to New York City Sons of Liberty with whom he had dined.
+When General Washington first arrived in New York City on April 13, 1776, he dined at Fraunces Tavern, knowing the tavern supported the patriot cause.
+In May and June 1776, General George Washington attended meetings and a banquet of the New York Provincial Congress.

-In September 1780, Jane Tuers, a local farmer from across the Hudson River in Bergen Township, New Jersey (now Jersey City), stopped into the tavern while selling her goods and spoke with Samuel Fraunces.
-He informed Tuers that British soldiers had been in the tavern toasting General Benedict Arnold, who was to deliver West Point to the British.
+In September 1780, Jane Tuers, a local farmer from across the Hudson River in Bergen Township, New Jersey (now Jersey City), stopped at the tavern while selling her goods and spoke with Samuel Fraunces.
+He informed Tuers that British soldiers had been in the tavern toasting American General Benedict Arnold, who was involved in a conspiracy to betray the Continental Army and deliver the fortress at West Point to the British.
 Tuers returned to Bergen later that day and informed her brother Daniel Van Reypen about the conspiracy.
-Van Reypen rode to Hackensack, New Jersey to meet with General Anthony Wayne who then sent Van Reypen to inform General Washington of the conspiracy.
-The information provided by Tuers confirmed what Washington had suspected of Arnold and led to the arrest, trial, conviction and hanging of co-conspirator John André for treason and stopped the plot to surrender West Point.
-Arnold would later defect to the British to escape prosecution.
+Van Reypen rode to Hackensack, New Jersey to report this information to General Anthony Wayne, who then sent Van Reypen to inform General Washington of the conspiracy.
+The information provided by Tuers confirmed what Washington had suspected of Arnold and led to the arrest, trial, conviction and hanging of co-conspirator John André for treason, which terminated the plot to surrender West Point.
+Arnold later defected to the British to escape prosecution.

+The Birch Trials

-When the war was all but won, the building was the site of "British-American Board of Inquiry" meetings, which negotiated to ensure to American leaders that no "American property" (meaning former slaves who were emancipated by the British for their military service) be allowed to leave with British troops.
-Led by Brigadier General Samuel Birch, board members reviewed the evidence and testimonies that were given by freed slaves every Wednesday from April to November 1783, and British representatives were successful in ensuring that almost all of the loyalist black people of New York maintained their liberty and could be evacuated with the "Redcoats" when they left if so desired.
-Through this process, Birch created the Book of Negroes.
+When the war was all but won, Fraunces Tavern was the site of "British-American Board of Inquiry" meetings, otherwise known as "The Birch Trials," which reviewed the legitimacy of claims of former slaves who fought with the British which would allow them to leave with the British, resulting in their freedom.
+Led by Brigadier General Samuel Birch, American and British representatives reviewed the evidence and testimonies given by Black Loyalists every Wednesday from May to August 1783.
+American and British representatives determined those black Loyalists who could retain their liberty and be evacuated with the "Redcoats" when they left.
+It was among the largest emancipations of enslaved Black people in the United States before the Civil War.
+It is reasonable to conclude that the materials gathered, and discussions had at Fraunces Tavern, were used to assemble the Book of Negroes.